ShengQuanZhou/challenge/README.md

 Q-variance affects everything from option pricing to how we measure and talk about volatility.
 Read the [Q-Variance WILMOTT article](Q-Variance_Wilmott_July2025.pdf) for more details and examples.
 See the competition announcement (5-Dec-2025) in the WILMOTT forum [here](https://forum.wilmott.com/viewtopic.php?p=889508&sid=0eb1fdd23cee0e6824de7353248d2e22#p889503).

-To take part in the challenge, use your model to produce a long time series of simulated price data, and score it as described below.
+To take part in the challenge, a suggested first step is to replicate the above figure using the code and market data supplied.
+Then use your model to produce a long time series of simulated price data, and score it as described below.

 **Prize:** One-year subscription to WILMOTT magazine and publication of the technique.